tolgayan/cookiecutter-allpurpose-minimal-python/README.md

 logger.error('error log')
 ```

+The logs will be shown in terminal, and will be saved into `artifacts/logs/<timestamp>.log`

 ## Tests

 An example test case is added into `tests` folder.
 You can run tests using the following code: